cagov/caldata-mdsa-training/docs/data-transformation/local-repo-setup.md

 In order to use Snowflake (as well as the terraform validators for the Snowflake configuration) you should set some default local environment variables in your environment.
 This will depend on your operating system and shell.

+For Windows systems, you can set persistent environment variables by navigating to Control Panel -> System -> Advanced system settings -> Environmental variables.
+There, you can add the variables and values as outlined in the bash instructions below.

-For Linux and Mac OS systems, as well as users of Windows subsystem for Linux (WSL) it's often set in `~/.zshrc`, `~/.bashrc`, or `~/.bash_profile`.
+For Linux and Mac OS systems,
+as well as users of Windows subsystem for Linux (WSL) environment variables are often set in `~/.zshrc`, `~/.bashrc`, or `~/.bash_profile`.

 If you use zsh or bash, open your shell configuration file, and add the following lines: